Welcome back art lovers!

 Amazed Baby is one of the many featured murals in Danelle Plaza.
 It’s located on a vacant building that was destined for tear down.
-When approached by the committee commissioning the artists, they asked Lucretia is she could paint a street view of Mill Avenue.
+When approached by the committee commissioning the artists, they asked Lucretia if she could paint a street view of Mill Avenue.
 But, she decided to propose this piece with a baby, and they LOVED it.
-She was thrilled because she was able to combine her love of pop art and comic art which is clearly translated in this piece.
+She was thrilled because she could combine her love of pop art and comic art, which is translated in this piece.
 It’s also a great excuse to use bright colors and random words, like “WOW!”

-You’ll find some of her work throughout neighboring cities like “Sharing Happiness” in Mesa.
-In Tempe, she painted a utility box on the northeast corner of Rio Salado Pkwy. and Mill Ave.
+You’ll find some of her work throughout neighboring cities, like “Sharing Happiness” in Mesa.
+She painted a utility box in Tempe on the northeast corner of Rio Salado Pkwy.
 Her work is also featured on Tempe Public Library cards.

 She commends Tempe Marketplace’s foresight for having her and Gina Ribaudo paint the musicians’ portraits on canvas so they can be moved as retail occupancy changes.